|

 the Southern and Scottish Regions in particular resort to using them in

 areas where they are unlikely to be confused with inter-regional trains.
+The last two digits give a specific

 number to a particular train although where there are several local